pangenome/povu/README.md

 # povu
-povu is the swahili word for foam
+povu is swahili for foam

 # Input